Skip to main content

 AROcclusionManager

-Accessing the Depth Buffer From the Occlusion Manager
+Accessing the Depth Texture From the Occlusion Manager (Approach A)

-To access the depth buffer in code, you will need a script that polls the camera and the Occlusion Manager:
+To access the depth texture in code, you will need a script that polls the camera and the Occlusion Manager:

 1. In the Project window, create a C# Script file in the Assets folder.